ga4gh/vrs/docs/source/appendices/equivalence.rst

 specification for resource-defined Variation Concept Origination Policies (VCOPs).
 You can learn more about VCOPs in the `VRSATILE`_ framework.

+..
+TODO:: rewrite above references to VRSATILE and VCOPs?

 .. _using-sequence-expressions:

 Using Sequence Expressions